LukeSmithxyz/voidrice/.scripts/SCRIPTS.md

 ## `compiler`
 Compiles a markdown, R markdown or LaTeX document with the approriate command.
+Will also run `make && sudo make install` if in a `config.h` file.
+Otherwise it will create a sent presentation.
+This can be thought of a general output handler.
+I have it bound to `<leader>c` in vim.

 ## `crontog`
 Turns off/on all user cronjobs.